ashwini-chaturvedi/Data-Structures-Algorithm/src/src/Dynamic-Programming/Recursion+Memoization/0 - 1 Knapsack Problem.md

             return memoiz[n][W];
         }
-        if(wt[n-1]<=W){/*When the Weight of Item is less equal to the Allowed maximum weight in knapsack
-        //then you have 2 options
+        if(wt[n-1]<=W){/*When the Weight of Item is less equal to the Allowed maximum weight in knapsack then you have 2 options
-        //1.To Include the Current ELement
+        1.To Include the Current ELement
-        //2.To Exclude the Current ELement
+        2.To Exclude the Current ELement

         Either Include the Current element at n-1 or Exclude it*/